peymannaderi10/GolfLabs.us/README.md

-# Golf Simulator Hub - Public Website
+# GolfLabs - Public Website

 ## Business Overview

-Golf Simulator Hub is a 24/7 self-service golf simulator facility located in Cherryhill, New Jersey, serving the greater Philadelphia area.
+GolfLabs is a 24/7 self-service golf simulator facility located in Cherryhill, New Jersey, serving the greater Philadelphia area.
 Our business model addresses a significant gap in the local market by providing:

 - **24/7 Access**: Book and play anytime, day or night
 - **Affordable Pricing**: $35/hour with no membership requirements